How To Become a Blockchain Developer

 A blockchain developer must know how to operate a back-linked record of data transactions within the Blockchain.
 Understanding data structures for Blockchain serves two functions.

-Invariably, data structures will include linked lists, binary trees, heap, hashing, and graphs.
-Blockchain developers must understand how you can store these data structures as flat files and simple databases.
+Invariably, data structures include linked lists, binary trees, heaps, hashing, and graphs.
+Blockchain developers must understand how to store these data structures as flat files and simple databases.

-However, the ability to work with data structures is just an extension of understanding cryptography.
+The ability to work with data structures is an extension of understanding cryptography.
 One knowledge set cannot go without the other.

 Smart Contracts

 Smart contracts are mostly associated with the Ethereum blockchain technology, which pioneered this skill and technique.
 Smart contracts reduce costs, red tape, and risk.
-While Ethereum is a pioneer here, other cryptocurrencies will become increasingly reliant on people with this set of skills in the future.
+While Ethereum is a pioneer here, other blockchain platforms are becoming increasingly reliant on people with this set of skills.

-You will need to have knowledge of smart contracts when training to become a blockchain developer.
+You will need a solid knowledge of smart contracts when training to become a blockchain developer.

 Which School Should You Attend to Become a Blockchain Developer?

-You can become a blockchain developer by attending a school that will prepare you with the essential skills required by the company hiring you.
+You can become a blockchain developer by attending a school that prepares you with the essential skills required by the company hiring you.
+For the sake of this article, the main options available to you are explored briefly below.

 Certificate In Blockchain Technology

-A typical community college will offer you a certificate in Blockchain Engineering Technology, which takes about one year to complete, depending on your circumstances.
+A typical community college offers a certificate in Blockchain Engineering Technology, which takes about one year to complete, depending on your circumstances.

-You need to take the key decision that you want to study blockchain certificate online or complete the program on campus.
-You also need to consider if you can afford to complete the certificate program full-time or whether you will complete it part time.
+You need to decide whether you want to study the blockchain certificate online or complete the program on campus.
+You also need to consider whether you can afford to complete the certificate program full-time or part-time.

-Whichever option you pursue, this will only ever be a starter course for you.
-However, at some point you will advance your blockchain studies, but it can be an essential point for prospective students who might not meet the requirements to study at a higher level than this.
+Whichever option you pursue, this will only ever be a starter course.
+At some point you will advance your blockchain studies, but it can be an essential entry point for prospective students who might not yet meet the requirements to study at a higher level.

-Assuming that you are going to study full time, some of the critical areas of learning you cover will include:
+Assuming that you study full-time, some of the critical areas of learning you cover will include:

 • Basics of Blockchain